Ronald Acuña Jr. Preview, Player Props: Braves vs. Mets

 Ronald Acuña Jr. At The Plate

+- Acuna has an OPS of .988, fueled by an OBP of .419 to go with a slugging percentage of .569.
+All three of those stats rank first among Atlanta hitters this season.

-- Among the qualifying batters, he ranks third in batting average, while his on-base percentage ranks first and he is fifth in slugging.
+- Among the qualifying batters in MLB, he ranks third in batting average, first in on-base percentage, and fifth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.